BoBiene/ContromeToOpenHAB/README.md

 It will automaticly create:

     1. A things file containig the configuration for the HTTP binding to
         a. read the current temprature
         b. read and write the target temprature
         c. read the releay states
         d. read and write external sensors (temprature and humidity)
         e. read virtual sensors
         f. read return flow sensors
     2. A items file with configuration for the thermostat groups used for the alexa binding
     3. A sitemap file

-## Tool requi

 ## Usage
 ```